JamesLeBoeuf/kafka-area-51/README.md

 Let’s unpack each of the steps in the above diagram and see how it fits into the overall goal of spying on Area 51.

 #### IoT Device
 * Planes flying throughout the world are constantly sending and receiving data.
-This data consists of a whole plethora of information, but the most important data that we are worried about in this project is real-time location data (latitude & longitude).
+This data consists of a whole plethora of information, but the most important data concerning this project is real-time location data (latitude & longitude).
 * Accessing this information isn’t quite that difficult, the hard part is finding the best API to use, without having to spend any money.
 * Luckily there is a great API called OpenSky Network.

 #### Backend API
 * OpenSky Network is <i>"a non-profit community-based receiver network which has been continuously collecting air traffic surveillance data since 2013."</i>
 * OpenSky provides REST API endpoints for requesting data.
-The bit we are most interested in is the part about retrieving live airspace information with a bounding box.
-So if we take a look at one of their examples (i.e. request for bounding box covering Switzerland) ```https://opensky-network.org/api/states/all?lamin=45.8389&lomin=5.9962&lamax=47.8229&lomax=10.5226``` we notice that the result looks something like this...
+The bit that is most interesting in is the part about retrieving live airspace information with a bounding box.
+So taking a look at one of their examples (i.e. request for bounding box covering Switzerland) ```https://opensky-network.org/api/states/all?lamin=45.8389&lomin=5.9962&lamax=47.8229&lomax=10.5226``` it's noticable that the result looks something like this...
 ```
 {
     "time": 1678833474,